Modern Slavery Act 2015 - Compliance Statement 2024

 • Continuing to strengthen the Group’s procurement activities in order to maximise social value and foster collaborative partnership arrangements

-• Strengthening our process for supplier risk assessments that will include collecting information on their cyber security and modern slavery compliance
+• Continuing to strengthen our process for supplier risk assessments that includes collecting information on their cyber security and modern slavery compliance

 Regenda will take steps to report any suspected or actual acts of modern slavery or human trafficking to the relevant authorities.